tomborger/GriotWP/README.md

 ### Image Settings

-##### TileJSON Base URL
+#### TileJSON Base URL

 In order to use annotated images, you must define a **base URL** the system can query for a [TileJSON](https://github.com/mapbox/tilejson-spec) object describing the set of tiles for that image.
-The system expects to be able to retrieve your TileJSON object at **base_url**/**id**.tif.

-The image **id** is entered in each individual edit screen to specify which image you would like to annotate.
+The system expects to be able to retrieve your TileJSON object at **base_url/id.tif**, where **id** is the image ID entered on an given edit screen to specify an image to annotate.

-##### Image Source
+#### Image Source

-You can also attach static images to your content.
+You can also attach regular static images to your content.
 By default, the system will use the WordPress Media Manager to upload and select images.
-However, this means that the Griot application will request those images from WordPress, which may have performance repercussions.
+However, this means that the Griot application will request those images from WordPress, which may have consequences for performance.
 As an alternative, you can enter a list of external image URLs which the system will load and make available to the author.

 ## Endpoints